 Management has evaluated the significance of transfers between levels based upon the nature of the financial instruments and size of the transfer relative to total assets.
-For the years ended September 30, 2023 and 2022, there were no transfers in or out of Level 3.
+During the year ended September 30, 2024, contributions related to beneficial interest in trusts, classified as Level 3, amounted to \$463,508.
+There were no contributions related to beneficial interest in trusts during the year ended September 30, 2023.
+There were no other transfers in or out of Level 3 assets during the years ended September 30, 2024 and 2023.